Halloween has become an issue among Christians !

 The Bible says, "Abstain from all appearance of evil."
 (1 Thess.
 5:22).

 Who can deny that virtually all of the symbols of Halloween are evil?
 Witches, monsters, ogres, vampires, ghosts, ghouls, goblins, devils and demons all portray evil!
 On the other hand, Christians are called to be "followers of God" (Eph.5:1), and "lights" to a sin darkened world.
 How can we justify our masquerading as creatures of darkness in the light of the Scriptures?
 And if our houses and churches are dedicated to God and are to glorify Christ, how do we justify decorating them with demonic and occult symbols?

 Virtually all of the common Halloween decorations represent something Demonic or Occult.
+For instance: